GW Invariants Relative Normal Crossings Divisors: The general limit of a sequence of maps

-Consider next the restriction $f^i$ of $\pi_i\circ f$ to $B_x'$; then after collapsing all the constant components (those for which $i\notin I^\pm(\Si)$) it has a stable map model $f^i:B'_i\ra (D^2)_m$ defined on a slightly bigger curve $B'_i$ containing $B_i$.
-We also have a similar description of the nearby curves in terms of $B_i'$, but where now at each node $y$ of $B_i'$ the gluing parameter (\ref{z.w.mu.j}) is \bear \mu(y)=\prod _{z}\mu(z) \eear where the product is over all nodes $z$ of $C$ in the fiber of the collapsing map $B_x\ra B_i$ at $y$.
+Consider next the restriction $f^i$ of $\pi_i\circ f$ to $B_x'$; after collapsing all constant components (keeping only those for which $i\in I^\pm_\Si$) it has a stable map model $f^i:B'_i\ra (D^2)_m$ defined on a slightly bigger curve $B'_i$ containing $B_i$.
+We have a similar description of the nearby curves in terms of $B_i'$, but where now at each node $y$ of $B_i'$ the gluing parameter (\ref{z.w.mu.j}) is \bear \mu(y)=\prod _{z}\mu(z) \eear where the product is over all nodes $z$ of $C$ in the fiber of the collapsing map $B_x\ra B_i$ at $y$.
 This formula extends (\ref{mu=mu.j}) which would correspond to the collapsing map $B_x\ra x$.

+\begin{lemma} Using the notations above and of (\ref{g.ref.fmm}), consider a sequence $f_n:C_n\ra X$ which after rescaling by the sequence $\la_n= (\la_{n, l})_{l=1}^ m$ has a relatively stable limit $f:C\ra X_m$ as constructed by Proposition \ref{L.lim.level.m}.